Home Gym Design Tips

 White is crisp and pure and is great for energizing the mind and body.
 Green is a harmonizing color that can help you feel a great sense of balance and calmness.
 This is a particularly good color to use if you plan to work out after a long, stressful day at the office.
 Yellow is an extremely energizing color and can help lift your confidence and stimulate your creativity!
 Consider using yellow if you plan to use a morning work out as the way to start your day off on the right foot.

 Consider Using Rubber or Sheet Vinyl on the Floor

-Hardwood looks nice, but it’s definitely not the safest to exercise on or the easiest to clean.
+Hardwood looks nice, but it’s definitely not the safest to exercise on.
 Carpet might be easy to find and install, but it’s also not the easiest to clean.
-Rubber and sheet vinyl are both extremely comfortable under-foot and are super easy to clean.
+Rubber and sheet vinyl are both extremely comfortable underfoot and are super easy to wipe down.
 Also, since they both have a little “squish” to them, they’re a lot safer to exercise on!

 Looking to make some changes in your home in the new year?